 Visualize This: 2D and 3D Graphics Programming for Web Apps

 Who first decided to visualize information? — Our ancestors who depicted the hunting scenes on the cave walls?
 Astronomers who drew star maps?
-Or grocery shop owners who began use sign boards to advertise their services? — Never mind!
-Visualization has come a long way and today came to a complex 2D and 3D graphics.
+Or grocery shop owners who began to use signboards to advertise their services? — Never mind!
+Visualization has come a long way and today came to complex 2D and 3D graphics.

 Another example is the custom bag designer from LaikaiLike.
 Using this application, shoppers can choose the size of the handbag, the material, locks, and buttons.
 The finished bag is an exact copy of its prototype.

 2D and 3D graphics libraries: from theory to practice

 We built one of our projects using Three.js.
 The customer was a European company that leases out towers for telecom operators.
 They needed a web application prototype, where the telecom towers look like three-dimensional models.
 App users can zoom in and rotate these 3D models from different perspectives.
 Using the application, telecom companies can look at the equipment on towers and choose where to place their gear.
 It’s very convenient — no need to waste time and go to see the real towers.

 One more tool we like to use when creating apps with 2D and 3D graphics is Konva.js.
 It’s a JS framework that allows you to work with Canvas.
 The tool supports such layers as Canvas elements, animations, styles, and shapes.

 We applied Konva.js for the prototype of a training web application.
 Our customer, Alekta already had a desktop editor and Android version for creating and changing chemical formulas.
 The editor had to be transferred to the web along with all its features: different user roles — students and teachers, different types of answers to chemistry tasks — structural, electronic, and molecular formulas, reaction equations, etc.